Transcript #54: PyAnnotate your way to the future

 07:23 And it's all in Python 2.

-07:25 Well, I should say all, I don't know all.
+07:24 Well, I should say all.

 07:26 I think much of it is in Python 2.

-07:28 And so here's a great way to like prepare this for some kind of automated migration or much stronger migration story.
+07:28 And so here's a great way to, like, prepare this for some kind of automated migration or much stronger migration story.

-07:37 - Yeah, it's definitely a step in the right direction.
+07:37 Yeah, it's definitely a step in the right direction.

-07:40 I think it's really cool.
+07:39 I think it's really cool.

-07:40 - Yeah, very cool.
+07:40 Yeah, very cool.

 07:41 Maybe somebody will take this and do something fun with it.

-07:43 - One of the other parts of it is the little boilerplate that you've got to do to try to import your code and run it to generate that stuff, there's somebody already, the Kencho Engineering has released a project called pytest Annotate that makes this a little bit cleaner.
+07:43 One of the other parts of it is the little boilerplate that you've got to do to try to import your code and run it to generate that stuff.

-08:02 So with pytest Annotate, you can run, just run your tests against your code without doing any hooks into your code for the PyAnnotate.
+08:01 So with pytest Annotate, you can run, just run your tests against your code without doing any hooks into your code for the PyAnnotate.

 08:53 Yeah, I tried it out.

-08:54 One of the things I do like about the PyAnnotate is there's, by default, it doesn't modify your code, but it tells you what you should change.
+08:54 One of the things I do like about the PyAnnotate is there's, by default, it doesn't modify your code.

-09:07 So that's a good behavior.
-I like it.
+09:06 So that's a good behavior.

 09:09 Yeah, it gives you the option to see what's going to happen before you actually commit.

-09:14 I mean, we have source control, I hope.
+09:13 I mean, we have source control.

-09:16 People are using source control.
+09:15 I hope people are using source control.

-09:18 - But still.
+09:18 But still.

 09:24 So DigitalOcean Spaces is online object storage, file storage for your applications, and all the other things you might use something like Amazon S3 for.

-09:34 But it's much, much more affordable instead of being, say, $93 for the first terabyte of traffic, it's five.
+09:36 Instead of being, say, $93 for the first terabyte of traffic, it's $5.

-09:42 And you get free inbound traffic, all sorts of really good stuff.
+09:43 And you get free inbound traffic, all sorts of really good stuff.

 09:46 And after that, it's still 10 times, nine times cheaper than AWS.

-09:50 So really great, same APIs, you can just switch over there, super easy, more or less just point your client at a different URL, and you're still doing the same type of thing.
+09:55 More or less just point your client at a different URL, and you're still doing the same type of thing.

-10:00 So check it out at do.co/python.
+10:00 So check it out at do.co slash Python.

-10:03 Speaking of server code that wants to store stuff in places and link other people to it, Have you ever created a systemd service for Linux?
+10:03 Speaking of server code that wants to store stuff in places and link other people to it, have you ever created a SystemD service for Linux?

-10:12 I have not.
+10:11 I have not.

-10:12 I haven't either.
-It always seemed like kind of a complicated thing that you'd have to set up.
+10:13 It always seemed like kind of a complicated thing that you'd have to set up.

-10:17 So systemd is the more modern sort of daemon service for at least Ubuntu.
+10:17 So SystemD is the more modern sort of daemon service for at least Ubuntu.

 10:26 So that's a really early one that I encountered on.

-10:29 And there's this guy who created it just showing how to use a Python script as a system daemon in the systemd service, then you can control it with like service control and all those sorts of things just like you would say nginx or microwizky or some other major built-in server component.
+10:38 And then you can control it with like service control and all those sorts of things, just like you would say Nginx or Microwiski or some other major built-in server component.

 10:47 And it is super, super easy.

-10:49 You basically create a Python file and you create this little .service file.
+10:49 You basically create a Python file, and you create this little .service file.

 10:55 Those are both in the gist.